jschadewald/GetDataCourseProject/README.md

 2. Unzip it into your working directory so that "UCI HAR Dataset" is visible.
 3. Source `run_analysis.R`.
 3. Execute `run_analysis()`.
-4. A file named "tidy_averages.txt" will be createdin your working directory.
+4. A file named "tidy_averages.txt" will be created in your working directory.
 5. Read the file using `tidy<-read.table("tidy_averages.txt", header=TRUE)`.

-If there are any errors due to locale, operating system, or software versions in use, please use the walkthough (further below) rather than attempt to debug the code.
+If there are any errors due to locale, operating system, or software versions in use, please use the walkthrough (further below) rather than attempt to debug the code.

 #About the Codebook and Original Dataset